Grischenk0/rsschool-cv/cv.md

  - Belarussian
 ***
 ## IT skills
 No IT experience.
-Basic knowledge of HTML & CSS
+Basic knowlege of HTML & CSS
 ***
 ## Self information
 My name is Alexander.
 At the age of 23, having received the specialty of an air traffic controller, I realised that I wanted to develop further and study IT.
 In this regard, I have signed up for a course in JS and am just starting training.
 I'll be honest, this is the second time I've taken this course.
 The first time I signed up for stage 1 and realized that the lack of initial knowledge makes itself felt.
 Therefore, I decided to leave the course, continue self-study and start over from stage 0.